Ferdinand E. Kuhn: Early years

 Kuhn was born in Nashville, Tennessee, on September 3, 1861, to German immigrants from the Kingdom of Württemberg, Ferdinand and Barbara (Müller) Kuhn.
 He was the youngest of eight children.
 His father was a brewer who ran the Rock City Brewery shortly after the end of the Civil War.

 Studies

 Kuhn attended the local parochial and public high schools, graduating from Hume High School, then went to the University of Notre Dame, where he was a member of the University Baseball Association and the "Lemonnier Boat Club", a boat and rowing club on Saint Joseph's Lake.
 He studied chemistry, physics, and surveying, graduating in 1883 with a BSc.
 (Note: At Notre Dame, Kuhn was a classmate of aeronautical expert Albert Francis Zahm.)
-Kuhn received his Masters in 1885, and while pursuing that degree would present the gold medal given to the best science undergraduate at Notre Dame.
+Kuhn would present the gold medal given to the best science undergraduate at Notre Dame, and was given an honorary master's degree in 1895.